Title (song)

-"Title" is a song by American singer-songwriter Meghan Trainor from her 2014 debut extended play (EP) Title.
+"Title" is a song by American singer-songwriter Meghan Trainor from her 2014 debut extended play (EP) Title and her 2015 debut studio album of the same name.
 Kevin Kadish produced the track and wrote it with Trainor.
 They recorded the track at the Carriage House, based in Nolensville, Tennessee.
-Epic Records considered it for release as Trainor's second single but eventually decided on "Lips Are Movin" (2014).
+It was originally slated for release as Trainor's second single, but was shelved after L.A.
+Reid heard "Lips Are Movin", and felt the song would be more successful.
 The song is in a doo-wop style with Caribbean influences.
 Lyrically, Trainor demands that her partner define their relationship more clearly and call her his girlfriend.

 Upon the release of Title, its title track received mixed reviews from music critics for its production and rap verse, but some were positive about the lyrics.
 The song reached number nine in New Zealand and entered the charts in several other countries.
-It received a Platinum certification in Australia and New Zealand, and Gold in Canada and the United States.
+It received Platinum certifications in Australia, Canada, and New Zealand, and Gold in the United States.
 The song became a trend on the video-sharing service TikTok in 2021.

 Anthony Phan directed the music video for "Title", which depicts Trainor performing at a Mr. America–style beauty pageant.
-Initially released exclusively on the special edition of Trainor's 2015 first major-label studio album, Title, the video was uploaded online in December 2021.
+After initially being exclusive to the DVD on the special edition of Trainor's 2015 first major-label studio album, Title, the video was officially uploaded in December 2021.
 Trainor performed the song at the 2014 iHeartRadio Music Festival and in sessions for MTV and the National Post, and included it on the set lists of her 2015 concert tours That Bass Tour and MTrain Tour and the Timeless Tour (2024).